Department of Educational Foundations and Policy Studies

 Dana Morrison, Coordinator

-The Minor in Professional Education was designed for any student who is not a major in a teacher education program to explore the foundations of education.
+The Minor in Educational Studies was designed for any student who is not a major in a teacher education program to explore the foundations of education.
 With three required courses and a wide-range of elective options to choose from, this 18-credit minor can provide you with important knowledge and skills related to teaching and learning.
 Students can pair this coursework with a variety of other majors and minors to bring educational insights to a variety of fields.
-With professions of all kinds recognizing the necessity of continued learning, the Professional Education Minor positions students to take on educational roles (coach, trainer, facilitator) in many different occupational and community settings.
+With professions of all kinds recognizing the necessity of continued learning, the Educational Studies Minor positions students to take on educational roles (coach, trainer, facilitator) in many different occupational and community settings.

 Undergraduate Certificate in Education for Sustainability